-Although I still remember the Tilbury phrase from my school days, I had forgotten the context and browsed Wikipedia.
-In 1588 Queen Elizabeth I came ashore here to review her main army at the nearby village of West Tilbury.
+Although I still remember the Tilbury phrase from my school days, I had forgotten the context and had to look it up on Wikipedia.
+In 1588, Queen Elizabeth I came ashore here to review her main army at the nearby village of West Tilbury.
 There she gave her famous speech on August 8.

 On July 21, the Great Armada had been dispersed, but the threat of a Spanish invasion persisted.
-Despite the danger, Elizabeth refused to seek shelter and gave confidence to her troops, insisting that God instead was with the British Crown then with the Spanish.
+Despite the danger, Elizabeth refused to seek shelter and gave confidence to her troops, insisting that God was with the British Crown rather than the Spanish.

 Back to Geneva.
 We had planned a family dinner, so I had a few hours in the afternoon to stroll the city.

-In 1968 the night before my CERN selection board, I stayed near the train station at Hotel Strasbourg, which was closed due to corona.
-So nostalgia got a minor setback when I booked the nearby Chrystal hotel.
+In 1968, the night before my CERN selection board, I stayed at the Hotel Strasbourg near the train station, which was now closed due to the corona.
+So nostalgia got a minor setback when I booked the nearby Crystal Hotel.

 On my walk to the lake, I passed Geneva's pompous post office building,